 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.

 Credits.
 A fully-qualified candidate is required to complete a minimum of 90 credits.

 Doctoral Seminars.
 All candidates must register for RELI 890 (6 credits) in their first or second or equivalent year of study.
 This seminar will deal with general and methodological issues in the study of religion.
 It will be held in common with UQAM and Université Laval; discussion and readings will be both in English and in French.
-In the first or second or equivalent year of the program, the student will register as well for one of the following seminars according to their specialization: RELI 891, Comparative Religion and Ethics (6 credits), or RELI 892, Judaic Studies (6 credits).
+In the first or second or equivalent year of the program, the student will register as well for one of the following seminars according to their specialization: RELI 891, Religions and Cultures Doctoral Seminar (6 credits), or RELI 892, Judaic Studies (6 credits).

 Courses.
 A student is required to register for a minimum of 18 credits of directed reading.
 These courses are offered according to the resources of the department and the needs of the students.
 They are grouped into RELI 800-818 (Topics in Judaic Studies) and RELI 820-839 (Topics in Religions and Cultures).
 Some of the courses at the Master of Arts level are open to PhD candidates, with the requirement of additional work and higher standards of performance.